stipefrkovic/identity-document-classification-api/README.md

-# ING 2 Project - Proof of Concept
+# ING 2 Project - Production

-This is the POC for the course Software Engineering.
+This is the production repo for the course Software Engineering.
 This application receives pdf documents over a POST request and returns the document type (ID card, driver's license or passport).

 ## Table of Contents